 How do I apply?

-Applications for the Summer 2022 REU will open some time in February 2022, and will be posted here.
-If you have any questions or concerns, please contact Nat Thiem.
+Applications for the above Summer 2023 REU projects are open and are due March 3, 2023.
+Offers to students will be made by late March.
+If you have any questions, please contact Nat Thiem.

-- A .pdf copy of your (un)official transcript (note that you can't have graduated before the summer)
+- A .pdf copy of your (un)official transcript (note that you can't have graduated before Summer 2023)

 - A statement describing why you would like to do mathematics research, and if applicable why your favorite project is especially compelling to you.
 Other things you might add to your statement include: